-- emotional abuse and violence
+emotional abuse and violence

 Far from being unusual, research shows approximately 40% of people seek psychological help for relationship reasons (Gurman & Fraenkel, 2002).

 Marathon Therapy is a dynamic alternative to traditional weekly or fortnightly couples counselling.
-A Marathon is especially suitable for couples who don’t live near a trained Gottman Therapist but can travel to north Brisbane, those who have hectic schedules but can take 1-2 days off work, or couples who require immediate, intensive help to move through a particularly rocky patch.
+A Marathon is especially suitable for couples who don’t live near a trained Gottman Therapist, those who have hectic schedules, or couples who require immediate, intensive help to move through a particularly rocky patch.
 Preliminary research on Marathon Therapy shows that Marathons can help to quickly reduce distress, resolve specific conflict issues, and increase a sense of closeness and intimacy, leading to a stronger, more resilient and more satisfying relationship (Gottman & Gottman, 2015).